 4. Provide plenty of training.
 Hold regular training meetings to ensure that your caregivers have the skills, certification, and confidence they need.
 Additionally, make sure they know who to go to if they have additional questions or have clients with unusual needs.

 5. Show them recognition for their work.
-According to the 2018 Home Care Benchmarking Study, the industry’s lowest caregiver satisfaction score was in recognition.
+In the thousands of caregiver surveys we conduct every month, one of the areas they consistently rate their agencies the lowest is in the level of recognition they receive.
 Caregivers want to feel recognized for their hard work.
 Consider ways that you can validate your caregivers when they go above and beyond.

 If you excel at each of these steps and are still struggling with extreme turnover from new hires, it may be a sign that you have a blind spot and need feedback from your caregivers to identify the problem.
-To learn how you can get direct, unbiased feedback from your caregivers, see our Capture Feedback page or request a call from one of our home care specialists.
+To learn how you can get direct, unbiased feedback from your caregivers, learn more about our survey program or request a call from one of our home care specialists.

 There’s a Lot More Where This Came From